 Her music has been performed worldwide at various venues including Merkin hall, The national opera center, Austrian cultural forum New York, University of Pittsburgh, Brandeis university, Trinity college, SUNY Buffalo, San Francisco conservatory of music, West Texas A&M University, Stony Brook University, University for music and performing arts in Vienna, Herbert von Karajan Centrum, Alte Schmiede, Art Cult Center of Austria Tabak, National Olympic Memorial Youth Center in Tokyo, Seoul Arts Center, Kumho art hall, and Culture tank in Seoul, by various ensembles and artist such as the Köhne Quartet, Ensemble Ipse, the Krechkovsky-Loucks Duo, Rath Duo, Pro Arte Orchestra, B3M Chamber Ensemble, James Baker, and Er-Gene Kahng among others.

-Her most recent set of works as The other untold story (2019), The familiar tune (2019) , Percèe (2018), Collocation (2018), AE Do (2014) and Sound of soundless (2014) are self-confessional in nature, all aiming to create a safe space and community to share grief and vulnerability.
-As an advocate for social justice, she collaborated with fellow artists such as Amanda Gookin, Forward music project, Parhelion trio, and Josh Perry to create pieces such as SIDE-BLOW (2021), Red-blue-very white (2019) and #MeToo (2018) to address current social crises, lending a voice to those who are voiceless, to stand up and voice themselves for their basic human rights.
+As an advocate for social justice, she has collaborated with fellow artists as Amanda Gookin of Forward music project, Parhelion trio, Ensemble Pan and Josh Perry to create the pieces SIDE-BLOW (2021), Red-blue-very white (2019), Break through (2020), and sound of soundless (2016) to address current social crises.
+She lends her voice through these pieces to encourage those who are marginalized and voiceless to stand up and amplify themselves for their basic human rights.

 Besides composing, with great interests in Korean folk music and dance, Seong Ae recently performed as a member of the Korean Traditional Performing Arts Association at Symphony Space in New York City and at the Nanying International Folklore Festival in Taiwan.